azsteinb/needcontent/README.md

-# Need Framework
+# Need Content System
 ## About
-Need Framework is a lightweight and easy to use CMS for quickly compiling markdown, text, and pdf documents into a static, easy-to-use, easy-to-view, and browsable web app.
+Need Content System is a lightweight and easy to use content management system for quickly compiling markdown into a static, easy-to-use, easy-to-view, and browsable web app.
-Need Framework can be used for research articles, blogs, short stories, design documents, or anything else.
+Need Content System, or NCS or Need for short, can be used for research articles, blogs, short stories, design documents, or anything else.
 More information is available at https://need.cab
 #
 ## Dependencies